 GMAT Preparation (Self-study Plan)

 If you have decided to prepare for the GMAT to get into graduate business programs worldwide, you might wonder if it is possible to prepare for the exam on your own or if you should take the guidance of coaching classes.
-It is recommended to prepare on your own than approaching the coaching classes or an institute.
-You may have the question, “How can you study for GMAT on your own“.
+It is recommended that you enrol in online coaching for systematic preparation.
+On the other hand, if you decide to prepare on your own, you may have the question, “How can you study for GMAT on your own“.

 Can You Study for GMAT On Your Own?